At a Glance

 The Settlement Calculation, Step by Step

 1. Gather sales data.
-We pull every transaction for the vendor's consigned products during the settlement period.
+The platform pulls every transaction for the vendor's consigned products during the settlement period.
 Each sale record includes the product, category, sale price, and date.

 2. Apply category splits.
-For each sale, we look up the vendor's percentage for that product category.
+For each sale, the platform looks up the vendor's percentage for that product category.
 If flower has a 60/40 vendor/retailer split, a $50 sale yields $30.00 to the vendor and $20.00 to the retailer.
 When no category-specific split exists, the contract's default split applies.
 If no default is set, the system falls back to 50/50.
 See category splits and profit sharing for details.

 4. Subtract credits.
 Any outstanding credit memos — returns, expirations, or co-marketing credits — are deducted from the vendor's gross payout.